E3SM-Project/polaris/docs/users_guide/quick_start.md

 # The paths section describes paths where files are automatically downloaded
 [paths]

-# A root directory where data for polaris test cases can be downloaded.
+# A root directory where data for polaris tasks can be downloaded.
 This
 # data will be cached for future reuse.
 database_root = </path/to/root>/polaris/data

-# The parallel section describes options related to running tests in parallel
+# The parallel section describes options related to running tasks in parallel
 [parallel]

 # parallel system of execution: slurm or single_node